PhilippeBekaert/snd-hdspe/doc/controls.md

 **DDS**

-The HDSPe cards report effective sampling frequency as a ratio of a fixed frequency constant typical for the card, and the content of a register named the DDS register.
-This ratio is returned in the "DDS" control element.
+The HDSPe cards report effective sampling frequency as a ratio of a fixed frequency constant typical for the card, and the content of a register.
+This ratio is returned in the "Raw Sample Rate" control element.
+The frequency constant is the first value, and is a true 64-bit value.
+The denominator is a 32-bit value.

-The "Raw Sampling Rate" control element enables setting a DDS value, determining internal sample rate to sub-Hz accuracy.
+The "DDS" control element enables setting the DDS register, determining internal sample rate to sub-Hz accuracy.
+The DDS register value is the denominator of the desired sample rate, given as a ratio with same numerator as the "Raw Sample Rate" control element, i.o.w. the numerator is the first value of the "Raw Sample Rate" control element.
 This can be used to synchronise the cards internal clock to e.g. a system clock.

 AIO Pro elements